-- Vacant land.81 Any tax lot that is "fully vacant (Metro aerial photo)"; or "with less than 2,000 sq. ft. developed AND developed part is under 10% of entire tax lot"; or that is "95% or more 'vacant' from the GIS vacant land inventory." - Potentially redevelopable land.82 For tax lots that were not classified vacant or exempt, Metro included all other employment land tax lots in the strike-price model.
+- ♣ Vacant land.81 Any tax lot that is "fully vacant (Metro aerial photo)"; or "with less than 2,000 sq. ft. developed AND developed part is under 10% of entire tax lot"; or that is "95% or more 'vacant' from the GIS vacant land inventory." - Potentially redevelopable land.
+83 For tax lots that were not classified vacant or exempt, Metro included all other employment land tax lots in the strike-price model.
 Tax lots with a value greater than zero in the "net_emp_acres_strike_price" field in the Metro BLI GIS layer were considered to have redevelopment potential.
-The value in that field for each tax lot is the number of acres that is potentially redevelopable, not including
+The value in that field for each tax lot is the number of acres that is potentially redevelopable, not including constrained acres.
+Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed. - ♣ Developed land.
+84 Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed. - Exempt land.
+85 Land that is classified as either, "tax exempt with property codes for city, state, federal and Native American designations; schools; churches and social organizations; private streets; rail properties; tax lots under 1,000 sq. ft.
+(0.023 gross acres); parks, open spaces and where possible private residential common areas."
+Metro used GIS data and Assessor's data to determine the status of exempt land.
+ECONorthwest included all tax lots classified as exempt land in the developed land tabular and mapping information, but these tax lots can still be distinguished in the GIS data layer.

-80 Net buildable acreage for taxlots designated as "potentially redevelopable" was determined using the "net_emp_strike_price" field from the Metro 2018 BLI.
+81 Net buildable acreage for taxlots designated as "potentially redevelopable" was determined using the "net_emp_strike_price" field from the Metro 2018 BLI.
 This field already factors in constrained area, thus ECONorthwest did not deduct constrained area from this number.
 For taxlots designated as "vacant," we calculated the constrained area of the taxlot and subtracted the constrained area from the total taxlot area.

-81 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
+82 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
 Metro.
 June 2018. p.
-20. https://www.oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf.
+20. oregonmetro.gov/sites/default/files/2018/07/03/UGR Appendix Buildable Lands Inventory.pdf.

-82 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
+83 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
 Metro.
-June 2018. https://www.oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf constrained acres.
-Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed.
+June 2018. oregonmetro.gov/sites/default/files/2018/07/03/UGR_Appendix2_Buildable_Lands_Inventory.pdf